Cake Baker: Job Description, Duties and Requirements

 Related to Cake Baker: Job Description, Duties and Requirements

 Bringing Open Education to Community Colleges: Dr. Judy Baker Introduces the Community College Consortium for Open Educational Resources

-Cake decorators add artistic flourishes to baked goods using sugars, icings and other edible adornments.
-Individuals...
+Cake decorators add artistic flourishes to baked goods using sugars, icings, and other edible adornments.
+Individuals can learn...

 - How to Become a Confectioner: Career Roadmap

 - Pastry Arts and Cake Decorating Adult Education Programs: An Overview

 - Cake Decorating Degree Program Information